JOB TITLE: Project Officer - Chelsea Champion

 MEASURES OF PERFORMANCE (Here to Win):

-- To lead on the monitoring and evaluation for all Chelsea Champion projects at Fulham Cross Academy in accordance with the needs of each funder, including liaison with the Premier League Charitable Fund as a ‘Views’ user.
+• To lead on the monitoring and evaluation for all Chelsea Champion projects at Thomas Bennett Community College in accordance with the needs of each funder, including liaison with the Premier League Charitable Fund as a ‘Views’ user.

-- Be responsible for the safeguarding of young people on the Chelsea Champions programme at Fulham Cross Academy, Liaising with the Safeguarding Lead for all Chelsea Champions Schools and associated partner Safeguarding Team’s to ensure a clear line of reporting to CFC Safeguarding Hub.
+• Be responsible for the safeguarding of young people on the Chelsea Champions programme at Thomas Bennett Community College, Liaising with the Safeguarding Lead for all Chelsea Champions Schools and associated partner Safeguarding Team’s to ensure a clear line of reporting to CFC Safeguarding Hub.

-- Relevant professional and/or academic qualifications or a minimum of 2 years’ experience in the industry sector.
+• Educated to degree level or have a minimum of 2 years’ experience in the industry sector.

 The Employee must at all times carry out his/her responsibilities with due regard to Chelsea FC Foundation policies and procedures in particular Health & Safety, Financial Authorisation, Confidentiality and with regard to the Data Protection Act.
 The Employee must act to protect all young people and vulnerable adults that are in their care or attending the Company’s premises.
 The Employee must report any misconduct or suspected misconduct to the Safeguarding Lead.